untool/untool/packages/express/README.md

 ### `https`

 `@untool/express` fully supports HTTPS and using this key, you can configure its SSL/TLS mode.
 You can either set it to `true` to enable SSL with the included insecure certificate.
-Or your can tell it to use a [proper](https://letsencrypt.org) SSL certificate.
+Or you can tell it to use a [proper](https://letsencrypt.org) SSL certificate.

 ```json
 {